 - Members have access to a safe space to develop cultural awareness, both personally and professionally, through networking and mentoring opportunities.

-In summary, community-based professional networks can play a significant role in helping new immigrants settle and build self-worth.
+In summary, there are many professional and personal benefits to networking in Canada.
+Specifically, community-based professional networks can play a significant role in helping new immigrants settle and build self-worth.
 Making connections, volunteering, and building meaningful relationships give you access to more resources, create a sense of belonging, and serve as a channel to understand local cultural norms.

 All of these factors, together, will contribute to your personal and professional resilience in a new country.